-Google Posts, launched in the summer of 2017, is a feature that allows businesses to publish timely content directly to Google Search and Maps and have it show (interlaced within search results) when people search for it’s brand terms.
+Google Posts, launched in the summer of 2017, is a feature that allows a business to publish timely content directly to Google Search and Maps and have it show (interlaced within search results) when people search for its brand terms.

 Specifically, updates appear in the business’s Knowledge Panel, and up to 10 can feature at any given time (showing in carousel within the Knowledge Panel).
 Posts can include images, GIFs, videos and links.

 The basic idea is to afford businesses a way to increase the visibility, in local search, of their business events, announcements, offers, product launches and other such timely updates.

 - Drive Traffic: By offering a direct path, they can help drive consumers to take action (call a business, go to a specific piece of content, go to a given landing page intended to elicit a desired action and so on).

 - Make Offers More Visible: By providing added visibility for offers in local search.

 - Help Businesses Stand Out: In today’s highly competitive local search market, expanding the presence of your brand terms in local search, and holding the attention of the searcher, is critical.
 The latter can be especially challenging when your competitors are bidding on your brand and using that tactic to divert user attention away from you (and yes, this is true even if you’re prominently showing up in organic search).

 Here’s an example of what a Google Post might look like: